We are looking for the best deals

 Our advantages

-Geographical status: Tibet is often called the Red World, which is perfectly fair.
-The Tibetan Plateau is the highest on Earth.
-Its average height is 5,000 metres above sea level.
-In the south, Tibet is closed by the Himalayas, in the west by Karakorum, in the north by the top of Kunlun.
-Local residents live between 3,500 and 5,000.
-Tibet has a territory of 1.2 million km2.
-The area is 2.5 million square kilometres.
-In the west of Tibet, in the area of the holy mountain of Kyash, the beginning of the four largest rivers of Asia is Gang, Ind, Sutlej and Brahmaputra.
-Brahmaputra, unlike other rivers, is flowing throughout southern Tibet, forming fertile valleys in large cities such as Shigatze, Lhasa and Tzetang.
-In the south-east of the Tibetan Nagorny, the beginning of the Yangza River, Salvin and Mekong.
+Geographical position: Tibet is often called the "Roof of the World", which is absolutely fair.
+The Tibetan Plateau is the largest high-mountain plateau on Earth.
+Its average height is 5000 meters above sea level.
+In the south, Tibet is closed by the Himalayas, in the west - by the Karakoram, in the north - by the peaks of the Kunlun ridge.
+Local residents live at an altitude of 3500 m. to 5000 m.
+The territory of Tibet reaches 1.2 million square kilometers.
+The area is 2.5 million square kilometers.
+In the west of Tibet, in the area of the sacred Mount Kailash, the 4 greatest rivers of Asia - the Ganges, Indus, Sutlej and Brahmaputra - originate.
+The Brahmaputra, unlike other rivers, flows throughout southern Tibet, forming fertile valleys in the area of such large cities as Shigatse, Lhasa and Tsetang.
+In the southeast of the Tibetan Plateau, the Yangtze, Salvin and Mekong rivers originate.
+Five of Asia's largest rivers, including the Indus (Senge Khabab), Mekong (Zachu) and Brahmaputra (Yarlung Tsangpo), start in Tibet.
+Thus, almost half of all humanity lives downstream from Tibet.

-Regional division: Three provinces: U-Tsang (central), Amdo (north-east), Kham (south-east).
+Regional divisions: three provinces: U-Tsang (central), Amdo (northeastern), Kham (southeastern).

 Population: - 6 million Tibetans and 7.5 million Chinese.